 Defining classes and inheritance

-In the early versions of Prototype, the framework came with basic support for class creation: the Class.create() method.
+In early versions of Prototype, the framework came with basic support for class creation: the Class.create() method.
 Until now the only feature of classes defined this way was that the constructor called a method called initialize automatically.
-Prototype 1.6.0 now comes with inheritance support through the Class module, which has taken several steps further since the last version; you can make richer classes in your code with more ease than before.

 Example